dominhnhut01/portable-portfolio/public/content/Profile.md

 ## Site Name
-- Steve Do Portfolio
+- Steven Do Portfolio

 ## Header
-- Steve Do.
+- Steven Do.
 - Senior CS Student.

 ## About